 The authorised dealers in foreign exchange (Banks) carry out the day to day administration of exchange controls, thus dealing directly with the public.
 Eswatini earns foreign exchange when it sells good and services to countries outside the Common Monetary Area (CMA) and uses foreign exchange when it pays for foreign goods and services.
 Since Eswatini is highly dependent on imported goods and services, it is necessary to ensure that whatever foreign exchange that is earned from exports, tourism and other sources is used to the best advantage of the country.
 Exchange control plays a major role in helping to achieve this important goal.

-The Policy and Enforcement Division within Financial Regulation responsible for developing an accurate and effective regulatory framework for banking sector regulation, aligning it with international standards, best practices and strategic objectives of the CBE.
+The Policy, Conduct & Enforcement Division within Financial Regulation responsible for developing an accurate and effective regulatory framework for banking sector regulation, aligning it with international standards, best practices and strategic objectives of the CBE.
 Activities include reviewing and updating existing and drafting of new regulations including legal notices, circulars, and directives pertaining to Financial Regulation; Continually monitor changes in the legislative and regulatory landscape in the light of the CBE strategic objectives.

 The division operates under the premise that a successful regulatory framework is composed of a number of inter-related, which are regulation, supervision and enforcement.
 These components interact with each other to ensure effective banking system oversight and governance.